- Books, Literature, and Writing»

 There is one touching incident near the end of the book which indicates that Colin may be changing his attitude.
 He tells Susan Sowerby that he wishes that she was his mother.

 Racism in The Secret Garden

 Children would probably like a printed version of the The Secret Garden that has illustrations.
-The ebook can be downloaded for free from the Project Gutenberg website, however.
-I suggest that parents read at least to the end of Chapter Eight in the ebook before they buy a printed version for their child.
+The book can be read or downloaded for free from the Project Gutenberg website, however.
+I suggest that parents read at least to the end of Chapter Eight in this version of the book before they buy a printed copy for their child.
 The racist elements disappear after this chapter.

-A parent may decide that they need to prepare the child for the racism in the book, or they may even decide that they don't want their child to read it at all.
+A parent may decide that they need to prepare their child for what they will read in the book.
+They may even decide that they don't want the child to read it at all.
 The problem with the latter decision is that children may well encounter the book outside of the home.
 In addition, there are other children's books from an earlier time that are great stories apart from their racist elements.
 It may be better to face the problem directly and discuss the situation with children.
 Parent have to decide this for themselves, of course.

 As much as I enjoyed The Secret Garden as a child, I always found the ending unsatisfying and even annoying.
 Most of the book focuses on Mary and her experiences.
 Colin is an important secondary character.
 The ending is all about Colin, however.
 His interaction with his father is now the focus of the story and the other two children in the garden are forgotten.

 I always wanted to know what happened to Mary now that her uncle had returned and seemed happier.
 I had become very interested in her life.
 It seemed unfair that she was ignored at the end of the story.
 I still feel this way when I read the book as an adult.

 The Secret Garden definitely has flaws.
 As a child, I think I must have glossed over any flaws that I found.
 As an adult, I can't do this.
 In remembrance of the past I still read the book occasionally, though.
 It has some beautiful sections for someone who likes nature, fantasy, and speculative fiction.